ivancarlosti/.github/SECURITY.md

 If you find a security bug in this repository, please work us following responsible disclosure principles and these guidelines:

-- Do not submit a normal issue or pull request in our public repository, instead report through our Bug Bounty or directly to ivan@ivancarlos.com.br (If you would like to encrypt, please see the end of these guidelines)
+- Do not submit a normal issue or pull request in our public repository, instead report through our Bug Bounty or directly to ivan@ivancarlos.com.br (If you would like report anonimally, please report an incident security from [here](https://suporte.ivancarlos.com.br/hc/en-us/requests/new?ticket_form_id=14037905372301) or check secure communication platforms like Signal or Telegram [here](https://ivancarlos.me))
 - We will review your submission and may follow up for additional details
 - If you have a patch, we will review it and approve it privately; once approved for release you can submit it as a pull request publicly in our repos (we give credit where credit is due)
 - We will keep you informed during our investigation, feel free to check in for a status update